MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 - Operations implementing measurements.

 Since the Clifford + $T$ gate set is [universal](../quantum-concepts-5-MultipleQubits.md) for quantum computing, these operations suffice to approximately implement any quantum algorithm within negligibly small error.
-By also providing rotations as well, Q# allows the programmer to work within the single qubit unitary and CNOT gate library.
-This library is much easier to think about because it does not  require the programmer to directly express the Clifford + $T$ decomposition and because highly efficient methods exist for compiling single qubit unitaries into Clifford and $T$ gates (see [For more information](xref:microsoft.quantum.more-information)).
+By providing rotations as well, Q# allows the programmer to work within the single qubit unitary and CNOT gate library.
+This library is much easier to think about because it does not  require the programmer to directly express the Clifford + $T$ decomposition and because highly efficient methods exist for compiling single qubit unitaries into Clifford and $T$ gates (see [here](xref:microsoft.quantum.more-information) for more information).

 Where possible, the operations defined in the prelude which act on qubits allow for applying the `Controlled` variant, such that the target machine will perform the appropriate decomposition.